DAY 1, 2 JUNE 2022. ARRIVAL IN GUANGZHOU

 DAY 14, 15 JUNE 2022.
 DEPARTURE FROM BEIJING

 Begin the last day of this China culinary tour with a visit to Xinfadi, Beijing's largest vegetable market.
 From the very early morning hours, fresh agricultural produce is flowing into this vast market.
-Food vendors and homemakers are flocking here to purchase the freshest ingredients for their restaurants, food stalls, and small shops throughout town.
-Continue to a walk through the Forbidden City, probably the most important historic site within the city center, which was forbidden to all but the Imperial family and those serving in the Imperial court.
+Food vendors and homemakers flock here to purchase the freshest ingredients for their restaurants, food stalls, and small shops throughout town.
+Continue walking through the Forbidden City, probably the most important historic site within the city center, which was forbidden to all but the Imperial family and those serving in the Imperial court.
 For lunch, enjoy the dish probably most recognized with Beijing Cuisine- Beijing Roast Duck, including a peek behind the scenes to the process of roasting, cutting, and serving the duck.
 End the tour of Beijing with a visit to the Silk Market- a great place to find and purchase anything from Chinese souvenirs to affordable merchandise.
 From here, drive to the airport for the international departing flight out of China.

 Dates & Pricing